magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 **Issue**: Merchants must activate the Fastly Force TLS functionality from the Admin to enable the global HTTP to HTTPS redirect for all store pages.
 See the [Redirect HTTP to HTTPS for all pages on Cloud (Force TLS)](https://support.magento.com/hc/en-us/articles/360006296953) Knowledge Base article. <!--- MC-39988-->

 **Issue**: You cannot use the `addConfigurableProductToCart` GraphQL mutation to add a configurable product to a cart in a non-default store view in a multi-store deployment that runs Inventory.
 (Luma storefronts are not affected.)
 Magento displays this error: `Could not add item to cart.
-Please check required options and try again`. **Workaround**: None.
+Please check required options and try again`. **Workaround**: Use the `addProductsToCart` mutation instead.
 [GitHub-31660](https://github.com/magento/magento2/issues/31660)<!--- PWA-1298-->

 **Issue**: Magento does not submit payment information as expected when a shopper first enters a correct code into the CAPTCHA field on the Payment page but displays this error: `There has been an error processing your request`.
 This occurs only when the shopper tries to place the order either without entering the CAPTCHA code or by entering it incorrectly.  **Workaround**:  Refresh the page. <!--- MC-40506-->